Xdiad47/Blockchain_Using_JavaScript/README.md

 # Blockchain_Using_JavaScript
 Blockchain using javascript with block explorer.
-Here we can check the number of blocks mined with the help of transaction ID, Block Hash, Block sender address
+Here we can check the number of blocks mined with the help of transaction ID, Block Hash, Block sender address.
+Main project is in Master branch.
+Thank you